Frednakilya/alx-system_engineering-devops/0x00-shell_basics/README.md

 moving file from one directory to another directory deleting the file betty deleting directory
-Write a script that changes the working directory to the previous one
+Write a script that changes the working directory to the previous one Write a script that lists all files